yohita/directus-electron-app/README.md

 Learn more about Directus at their official website: https://directus.io

 ## Disclaimer
 Please note that this is a community project and is not officially supported by the Directus team.
-Use it at your own risk.